 In a flat midfield, one midfielder is usually more attacking while the other is more defensive.

 Both of them, however, have to contribute offensively and defensively to the team’s play and they need to be tactically disciplined to make the formation work.

-The more defensive-minded midfielder disrupts the opponent’s attacks and supports the defence by dropping in to fill any spaces left by the centre-backs or wing-backs pushing forwards.
+The more defensive-minded midfielder disrupts the opponent’s attacks and supports the defense by dropping in to fill any spaces left by the center backs or wingbacks pushing forward.

 They need to be aware of open spaces that the opposition can attack and fill in when necessary.
 This means they have to read the game well.